binpacking-uanl/AMPL/README.md

 		Posible values -> Cil(Cilinder), Sph(Sphere), Cir(Circular), CiS(Circular Section)

-	details -> A group of prefixes detailing file contents. hom -> All objects to be contained have the same size length. het -> Objects to be containd have different size length. mix -> Object to be contained are different in size and shape. reg -> Regular objects.
+	details -> A group of prefixes detailing file contents.
+			*hom = All objects to be contained have the same size length.
+			*het = Objects to be containd have different size length.
+			*mix = Object to be contained are different in size and shape.
+			*reg = Regular objects.
-		coords -> Cartesian coordinates.
+			*coords = Cartesian coordinates.
-		tol -> Tolerances.
+			*tol = Tolerances.

 	kind -> Depends on the information placed in the file, some of the posible kinds are:
-			* bar -> BARON Software extended model.
+			* bar = BARON Software expanded model.
-			* csv -> CSV file with information.
+			* csv = CSV file with information.
-			* dat -> Instance definition.
+			* dat = Instance definition.
-			* mod -> Model definition of the model in AMPL modeling language.
+			* mod = Model definition of the model in AMPL modeling language.
-			* run -> Script to run the model in AMPL or NEOS Server.
+			* run = Script to run the model in AMPL or NEOS Server.

 # Repository structure
 Folders